 This 1964 comedic Soviet fairy tale film tells the story of the young maiden Nastenka, and her suitor, Ivan.
 Nastenka is a sweet, innocent girl who's tormented by both her evil stepmother and her spoiled, ugly stepsister, Marfushka, to the point where her father's ordered to dump her out in the woods.
 The vain and foolhardy Ivan insults the elderly Father Mushroom and is turned into a bear because of his pride.
 Despite these and many other obstacles, including constant interference from the witch Baba Yaga, the two lovers finally reunite with the help of the titular character Morozko (a.k.a.
-Jack Frost or Father Frost), get married, and live happily ever after.This film gained a cult followingamong Czechoslovak TV viewers (to the point that it's a staple of Christmas broadcasting in Czechia and Slovakia to this day), as well as among fans of vintage foreign fantasy films.
+Jack Frost or Father Frost), get married, and live happily ever after.This film gained a cult followingamong Czechoslovak TV viewers (to the point that it's a staple of Christmas broadcasting in the Czech Republic and Slovakia to this day), as well as among fans of vintage foreign fantasy films.
 In 1966 it was released in the United States as Jack Frost.
-This version got riffed by the crew of Mystery Science Theater 3000 during the 90s.
-In 2011, the film recieved a remake as a musical-comedy that featured such reimagining as the scene where Ivan revives Nastenka featuring a parody of "I Will Survive."Not to be confused with the film about a killer snowman, or the other film about a friendly snowman.For the Mystery Science Theater 3000 version, please go to the episode recap page.
+This version got riffed by the crew of Mystery Science Theater 3000 during the '90s.
+In 2011, the film received a remake as a musical-comedy that featured such reimagining as the scene where Ivan revives Nastenka featuring a parody of "I Will Survive."Not to be confused with the film about a killer snowman, or the other film about a friendly snowman.For the Mystery Science Theater 3000 version, please go to the episode recap page.

 Provides examples of: